readthedocs/readthedocs.org/docs/design/yaml-file.rst

 Configuration file and database options
 ---------------------------------------

-To decouple the configuration file from the database and keep the compatibility with projects without one, we need to generate a YAML file from the existing database options, this will also help with the `Adoption of the configuration file`_.
+To decouple the configuration file from the per-version settings on the database and keep the compatibility with projects without one, we need to generate a YAML file from the existing database options, this will also help with the `Adoption of the configuration file`_.